 There isn’t a better time to start with Macrame than in 2021!
-Take your pick from easy beginner guides, gorgeous cords, and countless amazing free patterns.
-This guide provides everything you need to get started with Macrame!
+Take your pick from gorgeous cords, handy tools, the best teachers, and countless amazing free patterns.
+This complete guide provides everything you need to get started with Macrame!

 Affiliate links may be sprinkled throughout the awesome, free content you see below.
 I’ll receive a small commission when you purchase from my links (at no extra cost to you), which I’ll happily spend on more colorful macrame cords!

 Hi knotties!
 My name is Marloes and I’ve been running macrameforbeginners.com for almost 1 year now.
 It’s been so amazing to see how popular this fiber craft has become in 2020 and I’m super excited you’ve decided to join us in 2021!

 Our Facebook group now counts over 23.000 new beginners and this once so tiny blog welcomed over 100.000 people last month.
 I’m still slightly in shock about the rapid growth but at the same time, I couldn’t happier that so many people decided to give this lovely craft a go.

 Running a Facebook group with over 23k beginners has taught me a lot about the issues most beginners struggle with.
 Besides that, not so long ago I was a beginner myself and I remember all too well how it felt to start with a new craft.

 This guide is specially written for beginners and for anyone who’s feeling overwhelmed and isn’t sure where to start with Macrame.
 I promise you, after reading this handy and complete guide you’re totally ready to get crafty with your first project.